Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity of Local Independence Models

 \end{definition}

+{ Whenever the above construction of $\tilde P$ from $P$ is judged appropriate in a given real-world context, we say that the model is {\em causally valid with respect to the intervention on node $i\in \calv$} (or $A \subset \calv$).
+Ideally, this would be verified by actually carrying out the desired intervention.
+In the absence of such experimental validation, subject matter considerations must be used to justify this way of linking the interventional regime $\tilde P$ to the observational $P$ in a given real-world context; causal validity will typically only be plausible if the system with its elements $\calv$ is sufficiently rich, e.g.\ in terms of specifying the relevant underlying mechanisms, as illustrated in Section \ref{examp:failvalid}. }

-As the above definition of causal validity is based on interventions that replace intensities, it can be regarded as a `weak' notion of causality in contrast to `strong' notions that are based on replacing equations in structural systems, e.g.\ in causally interpreted stochastic differential equations \citep{sokol14,mogensen18}.
+As the above definition is based on interventions that replace intensities, it can be regarded as a `weak' notion of causality in contrast to `strong' notions that are based on replacing equations in structural systems, e.g.\ in causally interpreted stochastic differential equations \citep{sokol14,mogensen18}.

 A causally valid local independence model without processes, only baseline variables, reduces to a (locally) causal DAG \citep{Pearl}.
 Further, in the case of variables, we note that different choices for (\ref{eq:recFact}) can be probabilistically equivalent but imply different causal relations: while both $P(X^1,X^2)=P(X^1|X^2)P(X^2)$ and $P(X^1,X^2)=P(X^2|X^1)P(X^1)$, only one of the two (if any) factorisations, corresponding to $X_1\leftarrow X_2$ or $X_1\rightarrow X_2$, can be causally valid, i.e.\ either an intervention on $X^2$ affects $X^1$ or vice versa.
 For processes, however, the ordering is explicit in `time' so that the main issue is whether the past on the included processes and variables in $\calv$ contains sufficient information to warrant causal validity.